-- (15) Where a registration procedure applies, hosts should be required to provide online short-term rental platforms with their registration numbers, display them in each respective unit listing and provide guests with the unit's registration number.
-Members States should ensure that, where a registration procedure applies, national law enables competent authorities to order online short-term rental platforms to remove listings related to units offered without a registration number or offered with an invalid registration number. - (16) Article 31 of the Regulation (EU) 2022/2065 lays down certain due diligence requirements for providers of online platforms allowing consumers to conclude distance contracts with traders.
+Where a registration procedure applies, hosts should be required to provide online short-term rental platforms with their registration numbers, display them in each respective unit listing and provide guests with the unit's registration number.
+Members States should ensure that, where a registration procedure applies, national law enables competent authorities to order online short-term rental platforms to provide further information regarding a specific unit and to remove listings related to units offered without a registration number or offered with an invalid registration number, or in case of misuse of a registration number.
+Misuse can be understood as the improper use of a registration number, for example the use of a single number in relation to more than one unit.

+Currently online short-term rental platforms constitute the main channel for offering (16)short-term accommodation rental services and there is a need to ensure a safe, predictable and trustworthy online environment, as well as to contribute to the prevention of illegal offers of such services to protect consumers, to ensure fair competition, and to contribute, where appropriate to the fight against corresponding fraud.
+Article 31 of the Regulation (EU) 2022/2065 lays down certain due diligence requirements for providers of online platforms allowing consumers to conclude distance contracts with traders.
 Those requirements apply to online short-term rental platforms with respect to short-term accommodation rental services offered by hosts that qualify as traders.
-However, the shortterm accommodation rental sector is characterised by the fact that hosts are often private individuals offering short-term accommodation rental services on an occasional peer-to-peer basis, who do not necessarily meet the conditions to be categorised as 'traders' under Union law.
+However, the short-term accommodation rental sector is characterised by the fact that hosts are often private individuals offering short-term accommodation rental services on an occasional peer-to-peer basis, who do not necessarily meet the conditions to be categorised as 'traders' under Union law.
 Therefore, in line with the concept and objective of 'compliance by design' under Article 31 of Regulation (EU) 2022/2065, and in order to enable competent authorities to verify whether applicable registration obligations are complied with, it is appropriate to apply specific conditions for compliance by design in the context of short-term accommodation rental services, including those offered by hosts that do not qualify as traders pursuant to Union law.
-Online short-term rental platforms should ensure that services are not offered where no registration number has been provided, in cases where a host declares that such a registration number applies.
-This should not amount to an obligation for online short-term rental platforms to generally monitor the services offered by hosts through their platform, nor to a general fact-finding obligation aimed at assessing the accuracy of the registration number prior to the publication of the offer of short-term accommodation rental services.
-The online short-term rental platforms should only be required to make reasonable efforts to carry out random checks through the use of functionalities offered by the Single Digital Entry Point.
-These random checks include the validity of the registration number, by checking whether the registration number indicated by the host is included in the registry established by the Member State.
+Online short-term rental platforms should ensure that services are not offered where no registration number has been provided, in cases where a host declares that such a registration number applies and that, where a registration number has been provided, that registration number is displayed.